County of Tripoli: Capture by Christian forces

-Citadel of Raymond de Saint-Gilles
+Citadel of Tripoli

-On a natural ridge, which he named "Mons Peregrinus" (Mont Pèlerin, Mount Pilgrim), 3 km from Tripoli, Raymond IV (also known as Raymond de Saint-Gilles) began the construction of a large castle, known in Arabic as Qal'at Sanjil.
+On a natural ridge, which he named "Mons Peregrinus" (Mont Pèlerin, Mount Pilgrim), 3 km from Tripoli, Raymond IV (also known as Raymond de Saint-Gilles) began the construction of a large fortress, the Citadel of Tripoli (قلعة طرابلس Qalʻat Ṭarābulus), formerly also known as the "Castle of Saint-Gilles" (قلعة سان جيل Qalʻat Sān Jīl).
 Despite this new fortress and seasoned troops, Raymond IV's siege of Tripoli failed to secure the port.
 He died on 25 February 1105.

 Succession

 Count William of Cerdagne, Raymond IV's cousin and comrade, was supported by Tancred, Prince of Galilee, but his succession in the Tripoli campaign was challenged by Raymond IV's illegitimate son, Bertrand of Toulouse.
 Bertrand of Toulouse, who was supported by Baldwin I of Jerusalem, arrived in the Near East with a substantial army and a large Genoese fleet.

 In order to resolve the succession issue, Baldwin I created a partition treaty.
-It specified that William was to hold northern Tripoli and pay homage to Tancred while Bertrand was to hold south Tripoli as a vassal of Baldwin.
+It specified that William was to hold northern Tripoli and pay homage to Tancred, while Bertrand was to hold south Tripoli as a vassal of Baldwin.
 Under a united Christian onslaught, Tripoli fell on 12 July 1109, completing the Kingdom of Jerusalem.
 When William died of an arrow through the heart (some claim it was murder), Bertrand became the first count of Tripoli.

 Structure and devolution of power

 Holdings and vassals

 The extent of the County of Tripoli was determined in part by pre-existing Byzantine borders and in part by victory in battle, tempered by the demands of neighbouring crusader states.
 At its height, the county controlled the coastline from Maraclea in the north to Beirut in the south.
 Inland, the county's control extended to the Krac des Chevaliers fortress.
 The rich inland agricultural land of the Homs Gap was known as La Bocquée.

 The county was divided into 'lordships'; areas based roughly around its coastal ports.
-The Count of Tripoli himself held the port of Tripoli and its surrounds.
+The count of Tripoli himself held the port of Tripoli and its surrounds.
 He also controlled the hostile region of Montferrand, now modern-day Bar'in, Syria, lying to the east.
 Approximately one quarter of the land seized around Tripoli was given to the Genoese as payment for military aid.
 The Genoese admiral Guglielmo Embriaco was awarded the city of Byblos.

 Homage to the king

+The County of Tripoli was an autonomous state.
 Despite his contribution to its establishment, Baldwin I did not directly control the County of Tripoli.
 Nevertheless, the County of Tripoli owed fealty (allegiance) and homage (declarations of allegiance) to him, and he, in return, provided support to the county in times of trouble.